Smog-Olufolahan/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## 9. John Doe
 * A script that sets the mode of the file hello to this :
  -rwxr-x-wx 1 julien julien 23 Sep 20 14:25 hello
-script = chmod 753 hello
+    - script = chmod 753 hello
 ## 10. Look in the mirror
 * A script that sets the mode of the file hello the same as olleh's mode: chmod --reference=olleh hello
 ## 11. Directories
+* A script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed: sudo chmod -R +111 */